kubevirt/kubevirt.github.io/_posts/2020-06-22-win_workload_in_k8s.md

 pub-year: 2020
 ---

-The goal of this blog is to demonstrate the migration of a Windows guest VM running on a Windows host to a guest VM orchestrated by Kubernetes and KubeVirt on a Fedora Linux host.
+<p>The goal of this blog is to demonstrate that a web service can continue to run
+after a Windows guest virtual machine providing the service is migrated from MS Windows and Oracle VirtualBox to a guest virtual machine orchestrated by Kubernetes and KubeVirt on a Fedora Linux host.
 Yes!
-It can be done!
+It can be done!</p>

 ### Source details